 — Michael Posner, neuropsychologist, University of Oregon

-• Digital notifications: every alert from a phone or computer forces an involuntary "task switch" that costs several minutes of deep focus.
+Digital notifications: each alert from a phone or computer forces an involuntary "task switch" that costs several minutes of deep focus.
+A study from the University of California shows that it takes an average of 23 minutes to regain deep concentration after an interruption.

-• Chronic multitasking: contrary to popular belief, the brain cannot process two cognitive tasks simultaneously.
-It quickly alternates, with an attentional cost at each transition.
+Chronic multitasking: contrary to popular belief, the brain cannot process two cognitive tasks simultaneously.
+It switches rapidly, with an attentional cost at each transition.
+This repeated "task switching" depletes cognitive resources.

-• Lack of sleep: just one insufficient night significantly degrades sustained attention and resistance to distractions the next day.
+Lack of sleep: just one insufficient night significantly degrades sustained attention and resistance to distractions the next day.
+Sleep consolidates the connections of the attentional network.

-• Sedentary lifestyle: lack of physical activity reduces cerebral blood flow and the release of neuromodulators (dopamine, norepinephrine) essential for attentional alertness.
+Sedentary behavior represents another major factor.
+The absence of physical activity reduces cerebral blood flow and the release of neuromodulators (dopamine, norepinephrine) essential for attentional alertness.
+Open workspaces, ubiquitous in modern companies, also pose a challenge: background noise, surrounding conversations, and visual movements are constant distractors that deplete selective attention resources.

 ⚠️ ADHD and concentration difficulties

-If your concentration difficulties are persistent, present in all contexts and since childhood, they may be related to ADHD (attention deficit disorder).
+If your concentration difficulties are persistent, present in all contexts and since childhood, they may be related to ADHD (Attention Deficit Hyperactivity Disorder).
 DYNSEO offers a non-medical ADHD test and a concentration and attention test to better understand your profile.
 A formal diagnosis remains the responsibility of a doctor or neuropsychologist.

 1